-GRTgaz supports the territories to integrate renewable gas into their green energy strategies, contributes to energy planning and implements digital solutions to support the energy transition.
+GRTgaz helps the territories integrate renewal gas, contribute to energy planning, and implement digital solutions to support the energy transition.

 The GRTgaz network is evolving to adapt to the needs of the territories

-Schools, public transit (trams, etc.), housing, industry, urban planning: life in the territories is constantly evolving.
+Schools, public transport (trams, etc.), housing, industry, urban planning: life in the territories is constantly evolving.
 Changing lifestyles create different demands on the energy supply.

 To support the development of the territories, GRTgaz is adapting the energy infrastructure that supplies them.
 This is the case in Normandy, for example, where the strong industrial demand for gas has led GRTgaz to extend its network with the "Artère du Cotentin".

-Alongside industrial players, the technical and commercial teams at GRTgaz are committed to maintaining the competitiveness of the sector through the project upGRAID (‘high-performance applications of the gas network and advantages for the industry of tomorrow’).
+Alongside industrial players, the technical and commercial teams at GRTgaz are committed to maintaining the sector’s competitiveness through the upGRAID project (‘high-performance applications of the gas network and advantages for the industry of tomorrow’).
 They are promoting the advantages of gas as a way to reduce the carbon footprint of industrial activities and improve their energy efficiency.

 Renewable gas production in the territories contributes to France’s energy security and independence.
 By supporting the production and local use of gas as a renewable energy source for industry and transportation, GRTgaz is using its network to support France’s energy transition.
-At the end of 2020, 200 methanation units were injecting biomethane into the existing networks.
-Around 1,100 injection projects are listed in the injection capacity register and should be functional in the near future.
-To support this deployment of biomethane, the existing “right to injection” offers a transparent framework for adapting the transport and distribution networks.
-This right to injection guides decisions to install reverse flow facilities, which make it possible to compress biomethane and inject it into the transport network, should the distribution network not have the capacity to absorb it.
+At the end of December 2022, 514 anaerobic digestion units were injecting biomethane into the existing networks.
+Around 1,149 injection projects are listed in the injection capacity register and should be functional in the near future.
+To support this deployment of biomethane, the existing “Right to Injection” offers a transparent framework for adapting the transport and distribution networks.
+This Right to Injection guides decisions to install reverse flow facilities, which make it possible to compress biomethane and inject it into the transport network, should the distribution network not have the capacity to absorb it.